JEverhart383/Anchor-Checker-Extension/README.md

 ## Ideas for Future Development
 + Add a feature to pull out all links inside of a NAV element into a separate bucket

+### Update 01/25/2017
+Added addtional functionality to check for mixed case URLs on the page for SEO reasons.
+All URLs with a capital letter will be painted in orange.